szalouk/cs131_notes_dev/_chapters/images/resizing.md

 <div class="fig figcenter fighighlight">
   <img src="{{ site.baseurl }}/assets/images/seam-pitfall.png">
-  <div class="figcaption">In the naive approach, same seam will be inserted repeatedly.
+  <div class="figcaption">In the naive approach, the same seam will be inserted repeatedly.
 This is is because the lowest energy seam remains the same after it is replicated in the image.</div>
 </div>

 Note that we have many columns containing repeated pixels in the image above.
 This effect happens because the lowest energy seam is always the same after we replicate that seam again in the image.